magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.CircularBuffer.md

 ### IEnumerator GetEnumerator {#ienumerator-getenumerator}

-Get the enumerator implemented for this collection.
+Get the enumerator implemented for this collection

 ```csharp
 public IEnumerator GetEnumerator()